 The Finger Lakes

 How much do you know about the Finger Lakes Region?
-With over 9,000 square miles and eleven lakes, there’s a lot to take in.
-Not sure where to start?
 Try these “Fast Facts” on for size and see what sparks your interest.
 Then keep browsing our site to dive deeper and learn more.

-The highest elevation and the shortest of the lakes at just under 4 miles long.
-Despite being the shortest lake, the Native American translation of Canadice Lake is “Long Lake.”
+Canadice Lake is free of development and has the highest elevation.
+Despite being the shortest of the lakes, at just under 4 miles long, the Native American translation of Canadice Lake is “Long Lake.”

-The longest of the Finger Lakes at just under 40 miles long.
-Home to Frontenac Island, one of only two small islands in the Finger Lakes.
+At just under 40 miles, Cayuga Lake is the longest of the Finger Lakes and clocks in at about 435 feet deep.
+It is home to Frontenac Island, one of only two small islands in the Finger Lakes, and the Cayuga Lake Wine Trail.

-The most undeveloped and pristine of the Finger Lakes.
-The only Finger Lake that was not named by the local Native Americans.
+The most undeveloped and pristine of the Finger Lakes, Hemlock Lake is preserved in its natural state.
+It is the only Finger Lake that was not named by the local Native Americans.

-The deepest of the Finger Lakes, bottoming out at over 630 feet.
-Seneca Lake is also known as the Lake Trout Capital of the World
+The deepest of the Finger Lakes, bottoming out at over 600 feet, and the largest by volume.
+Seneca Lake is known as the Lake Trout Capital of the World and is home to the Seneca Lake Wine Trail.

-With its strikingly blue water, Skaneateles Lakes is ranked among the cleanest lakes in America.
+Pronounced Skan-ee-at-e-les.
+With its strikingly blue water, Skaneateles Lake is ranked among the cleanest lakes in America.

 Go beyond the lakes and you’ll find a whole region full of fun and interesting facts.
 Some of our favorite must-knows and truthful tidbits include: